bcnmy/docs/docs/tutorials/customValidationModule.md

 ```
 </details>

-Note: We could also create module's own interface IMyCustomValidationModule to move storage, events and errors there and then make the above module extend this interface.
+Note: We could also create a module's own interface IMyCustomValidationModule to move storage, events and errors there and then make the above module extend this interface.